MadLongTom/CourseClaimer.HEU/README.md

 for running this interestring software in linux docker

-using docker build -t heujwxk . in cli to build docker img
+using <code>docker build -t heujwxk .</code> in cli to build docker img

-and then use docker-compose up -d to start the project
+and then use <code>docker-compose up -d</code> to start the project

 the data will be saved in the db as the compose goes.